jade-bejide/link-recommendation-algorithms/README.md

 Run `python src/main.py`

 ### Note
+Naturally, increasing the size of the social network quadratically (at worst) increases the number of recommendations.
+Within the dissertation, a 1000-node network was simulated however this was run on the University of Bristol's Blue Crystal 4 supercomputer.
+For demonstration purposes, this repository considers a 100-node network.

 ## References
 - Grover, A. and Leskovec, J., 2016, August. node2vec: Scalable feature learning for networks.
 In Proceedings of the 22nd ACM SIGKDD international conference on Knowledge discovery and data mining (pp. 855-864).